 But your ad’s return on investment (ROI) isn’t just about immediate sales—it’s also about the value of acquiring new customers and retaining current ones.
 So be strategic and develop campaigns that make sense for your business.
 If, for example, you operate an established company with a large customer base, a Facebook ad campaign aimed at customer retention may offer more value.
 But if you’re still trying to grow your audience or increase awareness of your brand, a Facebook ad campaign focused on acquisition, while a bit more costly, may prove more valuable in the long run.

 Write with your audience in mind.
-The content of your ad should be specific and relevant to the people who will be reading it.
+Your copy should be specific and relevant to the people who will be reading it.
 For example, an ad promoting a new product to existing customers would probably look quite different from an ad that’s intended to encourage a brand-new audience to sign up for your mailing list.

 Include a call to action.
-A call to action (CTA) button in your ad provides clear guidance to the audience and helps drive traffic and sales—especially for people scrolling through their Facebook News Feed on mobile devices.
-Ads that include a call to action have a higher click-through rate than ads without them.
+A call to action (CTA) button provides clear guidance to the audience and helps drive traffic and sales—especially for people scrolling through their Facebook News Feed on mobile devices.
+Our early data shows that ads that include a call to action have a 29-percent higher click-through rate than ads without them.

 Stay on brand.
 The messaging in your Facebook ad, just like your marketing emails, should align with the other elements of your brand.
 Write in a voice and tone that’s consistent with your brand and familiar to your audience.